Jazzbai/seo-audit-service/README.md

 ### 1. Start a New Audit

 Send a `POST` request to the `/v1/audits` endpoint with the URL you want to analyze.
+You can also specify an optional `max_pages` to limit the crawl depth.

 **Example Request:**